AminEsmaeily/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException.Vsix/README.txt

     return a / b;
 }
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__CheckedException.Base.ThrowsExceptionAttribute__ has one constructor parameter that accepts a type.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__CheckedExcception.Base.ThrowsExceptionAttribute__ has one constructor parameter that accepts a type.
 You can give it any type you want, but it won't work for you if the type you gave is not a sub class of __System.Exeption__; So it's better to give it a type that is inherited from __System.Exception__ ;).
 If developer/designer wants to rethrow the exception throwed from submethod, he/she can add same attribute on top of his/her method; or if he/she wants to handle exception on throwed, he/she can use a try-catch block.
 <br/>
 <br/>
 ### How does it work